ratatui/ratatui-website/src/tutorial/counter-async-app/async-event-stream.md

 ### `tokio`'s `select!`

 We can make some additional improvements to our `EventHandler` now.
-First, we want to be able to start and stop our tokio task on request.
-This is useful if we want to implement signal handler support in our Ratatui application.
-We can create a `CancellationToken` and store it in our `EventHandler`, and when `CancellationToken::cancel()` is called we can break out of loop to stop the tokio task.
-We can also spawn a new task when we need to start it up again.

 We can use [`tokio`'s `select!` macro](https://tokio.rs/tokio/tutorial/select) which allows us to wait on multiple `async` computations and returns when a single computation completes.